-It is the responsibility of the VVED Manager, with assistance by the IH, to ensure that field personnel are adequately protected from the hazards at the SDA.
+It is the responsibility of the VVED Manager, with assistance from the IH and H&S officers, to ensure that field personnel are adequately protected from the chemical and radiological hazards at the SDA.
 It is each field worker's responsibility to implement appropriate safety and health measures.
 A buddy system will be used at all times.
 When samples are collected, an IH or HP will be present to assess and monitor the hazards at the site.